blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

           debug:
             msg: "Project {{ item.name }} is at {{ item.src_dir }}
           with_items: {{ zuul.projects.values() | list }}

+   .. var:: playbook_context
+      :type: dict

+      This dictionary contains information about the execution of each playbook in the job.
+This may be useful for understanding exactly what playbooks and roles Zuul executed.

+      All paths herein are located under the root of the build directory (note that is one level higher than the workspace directory accessible to jobs on the executor).

+      .. var:: playbook_projects
+         :type: dict

+         A dictionary of projects that have been checked out for playbook execution.
+When used in the trusted execution context, these will contain only merged commits in upstream repositories.
+In the case of the untrusted context, they may contain speculatively merged code.

+         The key is the path and the value is as follows:

+         .. var:: canonical_name

+            The canonical name of the repository.

+         .. var:: checkout

+            The branch or tag checked out.

+         .. var:: commit

+            The hex SHA of the commit checked out.
+As above, this commit may or may not exist in the upstream repository depending on whether it was the result of a speculative merge.

+      .. var:: playbooks
+         :type: list

+         An ordered list of playbooks executed for the job.
+Each item is a dictionary with the following keys:

+         .. var:: path

+            The path to the playbook.

+         .. var:: roles
+            :type: list

+            Information about the roles available to the playbook.
+            The actual `role path` supplied to Ansible is the concatenation of the ``role_path`` entry in each of the following dictionaries.
+The rest of the information describes what is in the role path.

+            In order to deal with the many possible role layouts and aliases, each element in the role path gets its own directory.
+Depending on the contents and alias configuration for that role repo, a symlink is added to one of the repo checkouts in
+            :var:`zuul.playbook_context.playbook_projects`.

+            .. var:: checkout

+               The branch or tag checked out.

+            .. var:: checkout_description

+               A human-readable description of why Zuul chose this particular branch or tag to be checked out.
+This is intended as a debugging aid in the case of complex jobs.
+The specific text is not defined and is subject to change.

+            .. var:: link_name

+               The name of the symbolic link.

+            .. var:: link_target

+               The target of the symbolic_link.

+            .. var:: role_path

+               The role path passed to Ansible.

    .. var:: tenant